inspirehep/author.xml/README.md

 <a name="tablexmlelements"></a>
 ### Table explaining XML elements
-At the beginning of author.xml there are XML declaration elements.
-These are fixed and describe the version, encoding, and declares that the document needs information from an external document type definition (DTD), for its content.
+At the beginning of author.xml there is the XML declaration.
+This describes the version, encoding, and declares that the document needs information from an external document type definition (DTD), for its content.

 `
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE collaborationauthorlist SYSTEM "http://inspirehep.net/info/HepNames/tools/authors_xml/author.dtd">